jlehuen/MicroSim/README.md

 ## Quick Start Guide

 1.  **Write your code:**

-	- Type your program in the code editor.
+	- Type your program into the code editor.
+	- Or drop a `.c` or `.asm` file into the editor.
+2. **Compile it:**
+	- If it's a C program, you must compile it to produce executable code.
+	- The C compiler is limited (see the supported <a href=man/man.html#compiler>syntax</a>).

-2.  **Assemble it:**
+3.  **Assemble it:**
 	- Click the "Assemble" button.
 Syntax errors will be displayed in a dialog box.
 3.  **Run your program:**

-    - Click "Run" to start the program and adjust the execution speed.
+	- Click "Run" to start the program and set the execution speed.
-    - Click "Step" to execute one instruction at a time and observe its effect on the registers and memory.
+	- Click "Step Through" to execute one instruction at a time and observe the effects of each instruction on the registers and memory.
 4.  **Debug:**

-	- Use the step-by-step mode and the device windows to find and fix logic errors.
+	- Use the step-through mode and device windows to find and correct errors in your logic.

 ### "Hello World" Example